leahcrowe-DMF/Acoustic_data_processing/README.md

     - Broadband only = False

 *	Specify “Maximum Mahalanobis distance filter” as 3
-*	Export date/time in text format with fractional seconds = False?
+*	Export date/time in text format with fractional seconds = True
 * OK

 2. Run “LFDCS_to_Raven.R”